2025 German federal election: Chancellor election

 After the party leaders of the CDU, CSU and SPD signed their coalition agreement, President Frank-Walter Steinmeier officially proposed Friedrich Merz to Bundestag President Julia Klöckner for election as Chancellor, which was put to the vote the next day by secret ballot.

 Although the CDU/CSU and SPD had 328 of 630 members of the Bundestag, in the first round of voting Merz received only 310 votes, below the required 316.
-This is the first time this has happened in the history of the Federal Republic of Germany.
+This was the first time this happened in the history of the Federal Republic of Germany.
 After the election result was announced, the session was interrupted.

 According to Article 63 (3) of the Basic Law, the election of the Chancellor was now in the second phase: within a period of 14 days, i.e. until 20 May, a quarter of the members of the Bundestag could nominate a candidate for election as Federal Chancellor.
 The number of ballots is not predetermined and is theoretically unlimited.
 If a candidate is elected in one of these ballots, the President must appoint him or her.

 Surprised by his failure to win enough votes, Merz's coalition asked the parliament's legal department whether a second vote could be held the same day.
 During the adjournment of the session, the factions of the Bundestag discussed a second round of voting.
 All parliamentary groups agreed that the second round of voting should take place on 6 May.
 The CDU/CSU and SPD parliamentary groups once again put forward Friedrich Merz as their candidate.
 He was elected in the second round of voting.
 He was then appointed Chancellor by President Frank-Walter Steinmeier and sworn in to the Bundestag.
 The federal ministers were then appointed by Federal President Steinmeier and then sworn in by the Bundestag.